tekknolagi/tekknolagi.github.com/_posts/2024-02-18-vectorizing-ml-models.md

 All the `+` and `*` went away!
 39,000 of each turned to just 51 dot products and handful of adds (for the bias).

+## A note

+Remember to think very hard if your machine learning is actually going to help people instead of being a solution search of a problem, or worse, hurt people.

 ## Next steps

 Can we turn these `Dot` into `Matmul`s?
 What about automatically deriving